dsmagicug/msitu/README.md

 1. Move around the plot with the rover to establish bearing
 2. Use offline maps or visual references
 3. The app will work without visual map representation
+4. That being said, for reference, please at least load the map.

 ### Syncing Multiple Equipment Sets